KTAB-TV: History

 Shamrock Broadcasting, Roy E. Disney's broadcasting company, bought the station in 1986.
 Under Shamrock, KTAB continued to be the news leader in Abilene, though KTXS made inroads with younger viewers and won more regional awards.
 In August 1995, channel 32 became a secondary affiliate of UPN.

 Shamrock announced in 1990 that it intended to sell KTAB-TV, KXXV in Waco, and three radio stations, though it took years for Shamrock to sell the Abilene station.
 By 1996, it was Shamrock's last broadcasting property; the company put KTAB-TV on the market again because Roy E. Disney was joining the board of ABC as part of The Walt Disney Company's acquisition of the network and KTAB would thus count against ABC's ownership cap.
 The station was sold to ShootingStar Inc., a company controlled by Diane Sutter, who had headed the television stations division of Shamrock; Alta Communications then acquired 81 percent of KTAB from ShootingStar.

 Nexstar Broadcasting Group purchased KTAB-TV from Alta Communications and ShootingStar in 1999.
 The station continued to lead with its newscasts, but it faced a growing challenge from KTXS in the years after the purchase.
 KTAB's 6 and 10 p.m. newscasts still won their time slots, but KTXS experienced growth in mornings and among younger, more desirable demographics, as well as in total-day ratings, where it managed to edge out KTAB for the first time in a non-Olympics rating period since at least 1994.

 In 2003, Nexstar acquired the assets of KRBC-TV, with Mission Broadcasting assuming the license and outsourcing much of the station's operation to Nexstar under joint sales and shared services agreements for a monthly fee.
 The stations—along with KACB, KRBC's semi-satellite in San Angelo—came under one news director, though the stations continued to have separate anchors and reporters for their newscasts.
 The next year, KTAB moved up 14th Street into the KRBC-TV studios; though KRBC had the older building, it also had unused space from when KRBC radio existed.
 At the same time, Nexstar acquired KLST in San Angelo and consolidated traffic—the scheduling and logging for commercials—for the San Angelo stations in Abilene.

 In 2014, KTAB added Telemundo to its 32.2 digital subchannel, three years after low-power station KTES-LP dropped the network in 2011 to join This TV.

+Nexstar acquired Tegna—owner of Fox affiliate KXVA (channel 15)—in a deal announced in August 2025 and completed on March 19, 2026.